alexmarchant/renderless-react/readme.md

 ### Example

-The following example will render two buttons, one increments and one clears `this.state.count`.
-That count is dynamicly reflected above the buttons.
+The following example will render two buttons, `Add` increments and `Clear` clears `this.state.count`.
+That count is dynamicly reflected above the buttons in `Count: {this.state.count}`.
 Open `examples/Counter.html` in a browser to see this working (no webpack or anything needed, React loads from a CDN).

 ```html
 <div>